ktbaek/Excess-deaths-Denmark/README.md

 | 90+   |                  211 |                 14 |                  395 |                 34 |
 | All   |                 2114 |               2702 |                 1974 |               1733 |

-Excess deaths for each age group, sex and baseline for the period 2020 Q1 - 2022 Q3.
+Table 1: Excess deaths for each age group, sex and baseline for the period 2020 Q1 - 2022 Q3.
 Rounded to whole numbers.

 ![**Excess deaths by sex and age.** Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the 95% prediction interval in a given quarter.
 Total excess deaths over the period 2020 Q1 - 2022 Q3 are summed.](README_files/figure-gfm/excess-both-bases-age-sex-1.png)

+***Figure 10: Excess deaths by sex and age.** Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the 95% prediction interval in a given quarter.
+Total excess deaths over the period 2020 Q1 - 2022 Q3 are summed.*

 ![**Excess deaths per 100,000 of the total Danish population per year.**
 Excess deaths are defined as deaths exceeding the season adjusted